 Indica or cannabis Indica was identified by French scientist John Baptiste Lamarck in 1785.
 But this cannabis strain traces back to when the Chinese began producing cannabis Indica for therapeutic purposes in the 1500s.
 They thought the herb could treat anything from headaches to stomachaches.
 The plant soon expanded throughout China and into Japan.

 Unlike Sativa, Indica offers effects that consumers usually describe as tranquilizing.
 Indica provides amazing body and muscular relaxation and is ideal for individuals trying to unwind.
-It’s a go-to strain for those consumers dealing with sleeping difficulties and stress.
-Indicas are also a great option for users suffering from physical disorders like pain and inflammation, while Sativas are ideal for mental conditions such as depression and ADHD.
+It’s a go-to strain for those consumers dealing with sleeping difficulties.
+Indicas are also a great option for users suffering from physical disorders like discomfort and inflammation, while Sativas are ideal for mental conditions such as depression and ADHD.

 Popular Indica cannabis strains include Bubba Kush, Purple Kush, Hindu Kush, and Northern Lights.